Awesome Backcountry Touring Shell – A His and Hers Review!

 The SnowDrifter lineup from Patagonia is comprised of a men’s and women’s jacket $399 and bibs, one for men $349 and one for women $349.
 They have two backpacks as well.
 A 20L $149 and 30L $169.
 This review will focus on the men’s SnowDrifter jacket.
 We will have a review up on the men’s bibs as well.

 Stay tuned for Womens SnowDrifter Jacket and Bib review too!

 But wait, there is more!
-We will also have a detailed review on the women’s SnowDrifter Jacket and SnowDrifter Bibs thanks to our badass backcountry telemarker, donut loving, writer – Eliza Lockhart.
-Stay tuned for that!
+We also have a detailed review of the women’s SnowDrifter Jacket and SnowDrifter Bibs thanks to our badass backcountry telemarker, donut loving, writer – Eliza Lockhart.

 Men’s Patagonia SnowDrifter Jacket

 This jacket is packed with a lot of awesome features that make it ideal for backcountry touring.
 Whether it is skiing, splitboarding, snowshoeing or whatever you do for fun in the backcountry!
 The build quality is noticeably stronger than its previous iteration – the Decsentionist jacket.
 Though I do love the old jacket for its stretch and quietness.
 The new SnowDrifter weighs about the same (around 22 oz for large) yet it feels twice as burly.